AndreiGiosanu00/stirisuceava/README.md

 ## Development server (Angular Universal)

 Run `npm run serve:ssr` for a dev server.
 Navigate to `http://localhost:4000/`.

+## Development server (Angular - Frontend part)

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You need to run the development server (Angular Universal) to have access to the backend API.

 ## Code scaffolding